arduino/arduino-cloud-cli/README.md

 ## Set a configuration

-arduino-cloud-cli needs a configuration file to be used.
-At the moment, the configuration file should be contained in the same directory where the cli commands are executed.
-The configuration file contains the Arduino IoT Cloud client ID and its corresponding secret.
+arduino-cloud-cli needs a configuration file containing an Arduino IoT Cloud client ID and its corresponding secret.
-You can retrieve them from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.
+You can retrieve these credentials from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.

-Once you have the IDs, call this command to init a new configuration file:
+Once you have the credentials, execute the following command and provide them when asked to create a new configuration file:

 `$ arduino-cloud-cli config init`

-A file named `arduino-cloud.yaml` will be created in the current working directory.
+By default it will be created in the arduino data directory (arduino15).
-Then you should open such file and replace the client and secret placeholders with the value you previously retrieved.

-To create a configuration file in a different folder, use this command:
+You can specify a different destination folder with the `--dest-dir` option. arduino-cloud-cli looks for its configuration file in different directories in the following order: current working directory, parents of the current working directory, arduino15 default directory.

+This gives you the possibility to use different configuration files depending on the project you are working on.

 `$ arduino-cloud-cli config init --dest-dir <destinationFolder>`